rayon-rs/rayon/src/scope/future/README.md

   the `Registry` from being dropped.
 In particular, this doesn't prevent the threads in a registry from terminating while the future is unscheduled etc (though other fields in the future do).
-- The `scope` field is a `*const Scope<'scope>`, and the idea is that when the future is created one job is allocated for this future in the scope.
-Once the future has finished executing completely (and hence its data is ready), this count will be marked as completed.
-Until this time, the scope will not terminate.
-This has an interesting relationship to the future `F`, as the type `F` is known to be valid for *at least* the call to `scope()` (i.e., we know that it outlives `'scope`, though that is all we know; it may have references into the stack which become invalidated once `scope()` returns).
+- The `scope` field (of type `S`) is the "enclosing scope".
+This scope is an abstract value that implements the `FutureScope<'scope>` trait -- this means that it is responsible for ensuring that `'scope` does not end until one of the `FutureScope` methods are invoked (which occurs when the future has finished executing).
+For example, if the future is spawned inside a `scope()` call, then the `S` will be a wrapper (`ScopeFutureScope`) around a `*const Scope<'scope>`.
+When the future is created one job is allocated for this future in the scope, and the scope counter is decremented once the future is marked as completing.
+  - In general, the job of the `scope` field is to ensure that the future type (`F`) remains valid.
+After all, since `F: 'scope`, `F` is known to be valid until the lifetime `'scope` ends, and that lifetime cannot end until the `scope` methods are invoked, so we know that `F` must stay valid until one of those methods are invoked.
   - All of our data of type `F` is stored in the field `spawn` (not shown here).
 This field is always set to `None` before the scope counter is decremented.
 See the section on lifetime safety for more